JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 Usage of this access mode generally has no significant performance impact.
-This is because relaxed accesses do not emit any memory fences when compiled (although certain compiler optimizations are forbidden for relaxed accesses, and the compilers just often tend to treat them more conservatively than necessary).
+This is because relaxed accesses do not emit any memory fences when compiled (although certain compiler optimizations are forbidden for relaxed accesses, and the compilers often tend to treat them more conservatively than necessary).
 More use-cases of `memory_order_relaxed` access mode can be found in the [corresponding guide](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2055r0.pdf).